International cooperation crucial for gas assistance among countries

 Reducing climate impact and dependence

-In their study, the ETH researchers analysed the entire energy system by looking not just at gas but also at other energy sources and the electricity grid.
-This allowed them to calculate that turning off gas-fired power stations and instead generating more electricity through coal would offset 15 percent of the supply gap left by Russian natural gas.
-The downside would be climate damage: such a move alone would trigger a 5 percent increase in greenhouse gas emissions in the electricity and heating sector.
+In their study, the researchers from ETH Zurich examined the entire energy system, considering not only gas but also other energy sources and the electricity grid.
+Through their analysis, they determined that if gas-fired power stations were shut down and replaced with increased coal-based electricity generation, it would partially compensate for the 15 percent supply gap resulting from the absence of Russian natural gas.
+However, this alternative would have a significant drawback in terms of climate impact.
+Specifically, such a shift would lead to a 5 percent rise in greenhouse gas emissions within the electricity and heating sector, contributing to increased climate damage.
+It highlights the trade-off between addressing the supply gap and the associated environmental consequences.

-“We show that diversification in natural gas supply, and especially LNG imports, have stabilised Europe’s gas supply,” Gabrielli says.
-“But Europe must learn its lesson from this energy crisis, namely that it is dangerous to be dependent on foreign countries for its energy supply.
-Switching to a different foreign supplier merely shifts the dependency.”
+According to Paolo Gabrielli, one of the researchers involved in the study, the diversification of natural gas supply, particularly through LNG imports, has helped stabilize Europe's gas supply.
+However, he emphasizes the need for Europe to learn from this energy crisis and recognize the risks associated with dependence on foreign countries for energy supply.
+Simply switching to a different foreign supplier does not eliminate the underlying issue of dependency.
+This suggests the importance of exploring strategies to enhance energy self-sufficiency and reduce reliance on external sources for a more secure and resilient energy future.

-To avoid damaging the climate and simply forging new dependencies, the researchers recommend channelling the current momentum into investing in domestic energy supply, expanding renewable technologies, pursuing electrification efforts, and ensuring electricity trading across Europe.
+To address the concerns of climate damage and avoid creating new dependencies, the researchers propose redirecting the current momentum towards investing in domestic energy supply.
+This includes expanding renewable technologies, promoting electrification efforts, and facilitating electricity trading across Europe.
+By prioritizing these measures, countries can work towards a more sustainable and self-reliant energy system that reduces greenhouse gas emissions and enhances energy security.